-Following the first wide-scale survey of clam distributions in Lummi Bay (Dolphin, 2002) it was clear that there was no meaningful break in the population between areas S1D and S1E and, consequently, both of these areas are now managed as one area.
+Following the first wide-scale survey of manila clam distributions in Lummi Bay (Dolphin, 2002) it was evident that there was no meaningful break in the population between areas S1D and S1E and, consequently, both of these areas are now managed as one area.
 All subsequent surveys show that these two management areas combined contain the majority of the biomass present in Lummi Bay.

 The clam biomass in S1C in 2002 was revealed to be approximately one-third of the biomass in the S1D/S1E area.
 As a consequence, of declining biomass in S1C, harvest effort in S1C has been limited since 2005 to 'senior' diggers, or diggers with medical issues to provide an opportunity for the population in S1C to recover.
-However, little recovery has been detected to date, and the population was setback by the 2005 winterkill event, and again by an even more severe mortality event in the winter of 2008-2009.
+However, little recovery has been detected to date, and the population was severely setback by the 2005 winterkill event, and again by an even more severe mortality event in the winter of 2008-2009.
 There is some question as to whether the catch data attributed to S1C between 1994 and 2001 may have actually been taken from S1D/S1E, at least in part.
+Alternatively, a long term shift in substrates in S1C, resulting from the construction of the Seapond in 1971, may be gradually reducing the suitability of the area for Manila clams.

 Harvest effort in S1B (Robertson Road) has been sporadic over the years and survey data suggests that population in this area is more sensitive to harvest activities than fish ticket data would suggest should be the case.
 It is possible that unreported, illegal harvesters might be targeting this area in particular, probably due to ease of access.
+However, in recent years this area has increased in relative importance due mainly to the decline of harvest in the other areas.